FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 as a fresh, independent Search; how the system behaves across multiple calls (for example, combining or comparing their results) is explicitly out of scope for this document.

-{::comment}

-    MB96: This answers a comment I have earlier.
-            Please move all these details to be provided early.

-    VP: Yes (covered by earlier comments).

-    MK: Yes - covered by earlier edits.

-{:/comment}

-{::comment}

-    MB97: Should there be a mode where conditional calls are invoked?
-            Or more generally to instruct some dependency?

-    VP: Explain in earlier subsections, repeats are out of scope.

-    MK: Edited.
-It should be clear now that repeats are out of scope.

-{:/comment}

 ## Compliance